michaelokarimia/loandecider/README.md

 Then to lint the code, run
 `make lint`

-Tests
+#Tests

 To execute the tests, run:

 `make test-unit`

-To execute the application run:
+To execute the application with some sample data and example loan, run:

 `make run`